forcedotcom/mobile-ui-elements/README.md

 	- `hasrecordtypes`: (Optional) Default: false.
 If false, the element returns the default layout.
 Set true if the sobject has recordtypes or if you are unsure.
 If set to true, "recordid" or "recordtypeid" must be provided.
 	- `recordtypeid`: (Optional) Default: null.
 Id of the record type for which layout has to be fetched.
 Required if "hasrecordtypes" is true and "recordid" is not provided.
 	- `recordid`: (Optional) Default: null.
 Id of the record for which layout has to be fetched.
 Required if "hasrecordtypes" is true and "recordtypeid" is not provided.
-	- `idfield`: (Optional) Default: ID.
-Name of the ID field, required especially for the cases of External Object.

 	Methods:
 	- `whenDetailSections`: Initiate the fetching of layout's detail view sections data from the relevant data store (server/offline store).
 Returns a promise, when complete, returns an array of all detail sections.
 	- `whenEditSections`: Initiate the fetching of layout's edit view sections data from the relevant data store (server/offline store).
 Returns a promise, when complete, returns an array of all edit sections.